New Supersymmetric Localizations from Topological Gravity: Introduction and Summary

-Having now an explicit topological action for the two-dimensional standard Yang-Mills theory, the consistent coupling to background TG is easily carried out.
-This second step is performed in Section \ref{sec:superfield}.
+In Section \ref{sec:2dYM}, we look for a topological counterpart of ${\cal N}=(2,2)$ supersymmetric gauge theory which can be coupled to two-dimensional TG.
+To this end, we revisit the topological formulation of two-dimensional Yang-Mills (\ym2) theory \cite{Witten:1992xu}~\footnote{For self-contained presentation, we recapitulate in Appendix \ref{App:AppendixA} connection between standard and topological \ym2 theories.}, which forms the vector multiplet part of the matter SQFTs\footnote{We do not describe in this paper the topological twist of supersymmetric chiral matter, since finding the correct coupling to topological gravity of the vector multiplet is sufficient for the goal of finding the localizing backgrounds.}.
+We end up with a topological version of two-dimensional standard YM theory coupled to a topological $U(1)$ field strength background, which can be alternatively thought of as a twisted version of two-dimensional $\mathcal{N}=(2,2)$ vector multiplet.

+In Section \ref{sec:superfield}, we find the consistent coupling of this matter topological YM theory to background TG.
 The resulting theory depends now on {\it two} topological backgrounds: the TG background and the topological $U(1)$ field strength background.
 We also identify the associated BRST transformations for both matter fields and backgrounds which close off-shell.